Search This Blog

 DRIVING FACTOR 2 – LACK OF CULTURAL UNDERSTANDING

-There has been a complete lack of cultural understanding between U.S./Western decision makers and the middle east culture they have tried to “Assist” by nation building.
+There has been a complete lack of cultural understanding between U.S./Western decision makers and the cultures they have tried to “Assist".

-The only real cultural understanding that existed during the period was in the person of General Schwarzkopf who spent much of his youth in the Middle East with his father, an ambassador to Saudi Arabia.
-He was fascinated by the Arab culture, commanded their respect and, like Eisenhower, led a successful coalition during the first Gulf War to free Kuwait.
+The only real cultural understanding that has existed was in the person of General Schwarzkopf who spent much of his youth in the Middle East with his father, an ambassador to Saudi Arabia.
+He was fascinated by the Arab culture, commanded their respect and, like Eisenhower, led a successful coalition during the first Gulf War to free a captive nation, Kuwait.

 He astutely recommended no occupation of Iraq, went home and stayed out of government.
 Norman, like General Eisenhower, knew the power of the MIC.

-U.S Tax payers funded billions in USAID and construction projects in Iraq.
-The money was wasted due to a lack of cultural understanding, waste, fraud and abuse.
-The Project On Government Oversight (POGO) has documented that aspect of the Iraq war history, as well as similar motives and abuses in Afghanistan.
+U.S Tax payers funded billions on these incursions.
+The money is wasted due to a lack of cultural understanding, waste, fraud and abuse.
+The Project On Government Oversight (POGO) has documented that aspect.

 CONCLUSION AND A HOPE FOR OUR FORTHCOMING DECISIONS: